top of page

 Due to the complex issues of privacy and cyber security Gary does have rules and expectations which need to be met before remote lessons are undertaken with students.

-Child Safety / Student Welfare / Working With Children Checks
+Child Safety, Student Welfare & Working With Children Checks

-Gary on social media
+Although Gary uses social media privately, he:

 Other Notes